An eagle dives in, fish clutched in its talons, bending low to land on the edge.

-As I sit perched at my computer, my thoughts are often drawn away from its unnatural glare.
-I search the tree branches for the source of unusual trilling of prolific singing birds
+When I sit perched at my computer, my thoughts are often drawn away from its unnatural glare to search tree branches for the source of unusual trilling of prolific singing birds

 As twilight lengthens, baby racoons chirp furiously their warnings when my son walks beneath their high cedar home.
 In threes, they are preparing to traipse down for their evening food scavenging.

-Food they once ate in broad daylight, summer ripe cherries in the backyard tree.
+Food they once ate in broad daylight, like summer ripe cherries in our backyard tree.